dfrag-tv/vrs-event-announcements/zowie-extremesland-2026-additional-info.md

 - **Open Registration Opens:** TBC, announced by each Regional Tournament Operator
 - **Open Registration Closes:** TBC, announced by each Regional Tournament Operator

 Where an Open Qualifier has a published team cap, registration is first-come-first-served up to that cap.
 Signups are conducted via a publicly auditable Google Form or an online tournament platform.
-Registration URLs: **TBC**.
+Registration URLs:
+- China
+- Mongolia
+- Oceania
+- Central Asia
+- South East Asia
+- Japan & South Korea
+- South Asia
+- Middle East

-The Tournament Organiser may expand a published Open Qualifier cap where needed.
+The Tournament Organiser may expand a published Open Qualifier cap as needed / where possible.

 ### Direct VRS Invites